jnsnjit/ctf_writeups_and_notes/ncae_prep/ncae_week1.md

 w - see who is logged in on the machine

 killall -u _username_ (remove a user from a machine) <br>

+__rule of thumb when messing around with a service:__ want to configure a service! heres some general rules of thumb
+1. does this have one/multiple config files
+2. can you just plug and play new configs
+3. before making customizations, make a backup to create fault tolerance and you dont just bring down the service
+4. do a systemctl restart of the service, if you dont, mostly likely changes will not be initially implemented
+5. track changes to configuration of important system files (network config, ...)